TimTerwijn/real-time-web-1920/README.md

 *The sprite of the player will change when he presses on a starship image.
 The client sends the starship to the server, and broadcast it to all the players in the room.

 ## API
 I made use of the [Starwars API](https://swapi.dev/), the Starwars api is used to get the data of the starships.
+This is a nice api because I do not need an api key.
 For now I only use the names of the spaceships from this API, but in the future I might use this API to change the max speed of the spaceship to that of the hyperdrive_rating of the spaceship of the API.

 ![api](/docs/api.png)